Math 208 - Linear Algebra

 • Text: Linear Algebra with Applications, Second Edition, by Jeffrey Holt.

-• Conceptual Problems: More challenging homework problems are given in the Conceptual Problems.
+• Conceptual Problems: These are more challenging homework problems.
 Your instructor will assign a selection from these problems each week, and include similar material in the exams.

 UW 208 Policies